-Celebrating the emergence of sunny days and the bitter greens that are about to become abundant in our gardens.
-When you’re craving lighter fare and need a perfect side salad to balance out a rich dish, use this well balanced recipe that uses dandelions from crown to root.
-It’s the perfect dish to impress this season.
+This fresh dandelion greens salad with dandelion dressing is a celebrating the emergence of sunny days and the bitter greens that are about to become abundant in our gardens.
+When you're craving lighter fare and need a perfect side salad to balance out a rich dish, use this well balanced recipe that uses dandelions from crown to root.
+It's the perfect dish to impress this season.

 - Vibrant, adding a beautiful touch to any affair.